Fluffy-Bean/dots/README.md

 #### Polybar

-This has [this spotify module](https://github.com/Jvanrhijn/polybar-spotify) as a dependency I cannot include, please put the script in the correct file!
+This has [this spotify module](https://github.com/Jvanrhijn/polybar-spotify) as a dependency I cannot include, please put the script(s) in a scripts file
-Replace "!!!USERNAME!!!" with your directory on line 266

 #### Firefox